-It’s possible to take a ferry to Ukraine from Batumi in Georgia, Haydarpasa in Turkey, and Varna and Bulgaria.
-Prices vary but are around $100 for passengers.
+It’s possible to travel to Ukraine by ferry from Batumi in Georgia, Haydarpasa in Turkey, and Varna and Bulgaria.
+Prices vary but are around $100 per passenger.
 Check out the Ukrferry website for more info.
 Another company offering services from Bulgaria and Georgia to Ukraine is Navbul.

 Ferries dock at a Ukrainian city called Chornomorsk.
 Chornomorsk is close to Odesa, and it’s easy to find a bus or marshrutka to Odesa from Chornomorks.

-Entering and exiting Ukraine is pretty straightforward.
+Entering and exiting the country is pretty straightforward.
 There are no entry or exit forms to fill out, and there are few if any questions asked at the border when entering or exiting Ukraine.

 Transport in Ukraine

 Ukraine is a vast country; getting around can take a while.
 Luckily, Ukrainian Railways connects most of the country.
 There are also long-distance buses to almost any city in Ukraine.
-You can always take local marshrutkas (minibus) to get to smaller towns.
+You can always take local marshrutkas (minibus) to get to smaller towns throughout Ukraine.

 Trains in Ukraine